 - Why Would I Refer a Case to Your Firm and Earn a Portion of the Fee When I Can Work on the Case by Myself and Earn the Entire Fee?

-- Why does the Law Offices of John Day Associate with other Lawyers and Pay Referral Fees?
+- Why does The Law Offices of John Day, P.C.
+Associate with other Lawyers and Pay Referral Fees?

 - If I Associate your Firm to Help me With a Case, Do I Have any Financial Risk?